thephez/backup-readme/platform/markdown/dash-masternode-dev.md

-The purpose of this tutorial is to walk through the steps necessary to set up a masternode with Dash Platform services.
+The purpose of this tutorial is to walk through the steps necessary to set up a masternode with Dash Platform services using an unreleased development version of the project.

 # Prerequisites
 - Access to a Linux system configured with a non-root user ([guide](https://docs.dash.org/en/stable/masternodes/setup.html#set-up-your-vps))
 - [Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) (v20.10.0+) and [docker-compose](https://docs.docker.com/compose/install/) (v1.25.0+) installed
 - An installation of [NodeJS](https://nodejs.org/en/download/) v12+
-[block:callout]
+- A copy of the [platform repository](https://github.com/dashevo/platform/) [block:callout]
 {
   "type": "info",
   "body": "More comprehensive details of using the dashmate tool can be found in the [dashmate README](https://github.com/dashevo/platform/tree/master/packages/dashmate)."
 }
 [/block]
-Use NPM to install dashmate globally in your system:
+Clone a copy of the platform repository:
 [block:code]
 {
   "codes": [
     {
-      "code": "npm install -g dashmate",
-      "language": "shell"
+      "code": "git clone -b master https://github.com/dashevo/platform.git\ncd platform", "language": "shell"
     }
   ]